Skip to main content

 Free to attend

-Our 2025 ECR Symposium builds on the success of our ECR symposium and is a free, in-person, one-day event based at Durham University.
-It will bring together early career stage researchers (ECR), established academics and industrialists to explore the power of interdisciplinary life sciences research and foster new collaborations.
+Our 2026 ECR Symposium builds on the success of our series of ECR symposia.
+It is a free, in-person, one-day event based at Durham University.
+It brings together early career stage researchers (ECR), established academics and industrialists to share their research in a series of short talks and posters which explore the power of interdisciplinary life sciences research.

 What is an ECR?